vukbgit/simplex/README.md

 * [Apache 2.4+ webserver](http://httpd.apache.org/): althoungh not strictly necessary for the core engine, .htaccess files are used for basic routing and domain based environment detection
 * [PHP 7.1+](https://www.php.net/downloads.php) with the PHP [gettext](http://www.php.net/gettext) extension enabled (beacuse every piece of text is considered as a translation even in a mono language application)
-* ssh access to web space: on a shared hosting it's hard to use Composer (and Yarn and Sass), you have to develop locally and commit, but I really suggest to find a provider who can give you ssh access, once I tried the power & comfort of the ssh shell I rented my own virtual machine and never turned back to shared hosting again...
+* ssh access to web space: on a shared hosting it's hard to use Composer (and Yarn and Sass), you have to develop locally and commit, but I really suggest to find a provider who can give you ssh access; once I tried the power & comfort of the ssh shell I rented my own virtual machine and never turned back to shared hosting again...
 * even if not strictly required I strongly suggest to have also:
     * [Yarn](https://yarnpkg.com): to install javascript and css libraries
     * [Sass](https://sass-lang.com/) 3.5.2+.: to compile css with variables, mixings and many other useful additions

+## Terminology ##

+    * __root__: the top folder of the Simplex installation, usually the top folder in the web accessible part of the site web space
+    * __application__: the customized installation of Simplex for the specific project/domain
+    * __environment__: in which the current request is handled, based usually on the requested domain, takes usually the values of "development" or "production"
+    * __area__: a part of the application matching a set of routes having properties, requirements and behaviours in common, i.e "Backend", "Frontend", "Cron", every route must set an 'area' parameter and it should be formatted as a [slug](https://en.wikipedia.org/wiki/Clean_URL#Slug)
+    * __subject__: into an ERP area, a subject is the name of the system formed by:
+        * a controller
+        * a set of routes handled by the controller
+        * the set of actions corresponding to these routes
+        * the controller methods corresponding to these actions
+        * the model each of this actions operate on
+    * __action__: the specific logic associated to a route, i.e. 'list' or 'save-form', every route must set an 'action' parameter and it should be formatted as a [slug](https://en.wikipedia.org/wiki/Clean_URL#Slug)

+    Conventions:

+    * in the following explanation files are written in _italic_
+    * for each file is always given the path from the root, without leading slash

 ## Installation ##